From Kontsevich Graphs to Feynman graphs, a Viewpoint from the Star Products of Scalar Fields: Introduction

 where $K(\textbf{x},\textbf{y})$ is some propagator and $\varphi(\textbf{x})$ is a scalar field in some physical theory.
 Above commutative relation suggests the possibility of the Moyal-like product.
 Another one is the variational calculation for a specific functional, for example

 the variation of $F(\varphi)$ can be calculated in terms of the partial derivatives of function $\\$ $f(y_{1},\cdots,y_{d})$.
-This fact suggests us to work in finite dimensional case probably.
+This fact provides a possibility such that the infinite dimentional calculations can be reduced to the finite dimentional situation.
 Our setup is motivated by the facts mentioned above.